Nissan GT-R: Development

 In 2000, as per the request of CEO Carlos Ghosn, Nissan commenced the revival of their iconic sports car model, as part of the Nissan Revival Plan.
 Ghosn believed that introducing a halo car would increase public interest and enthusiasm towards the then-struggling Nissan brand, ultimately bolstering sales.
 Therefore, he insisted the GT-R should be made as a high-performance car, capable of rivaling esteemed sports cars from manufacturers in the likes of Porsche, Lamborghini, and Ferrari, all while maintaining a comparatively affordable price point.
 He also sought to preserve a distinctive feature from its predecessors; four round taillights, which he considered the signature design element of all GT-R models.

-Development began in 2000, with Nissan designers from Japan, United States and Europe generating a multitude of sketches.
+Development began in 2000, with Nissan designers from Japan, US and Europe generating a multitude of sketches.
 Out of these, 50 designs reached Nissan's design director at the time, Shiro Nakamura.
 Nakamura emphasized that the design must not only embody a modern sports car aesthetic but also encapsulate Japanese cultural elements and pay homage to its predecessor's heritage.
 In 2001, Ghosn officially announced ongoing development of the GT-R, with a concept reveal at the 2001 Tokyo Motor Show.
 The chief designer, Hiroshi Hasegawa, dedicated over four years to complete interior and exterior designs, as designs should exude sportiness, modernity, and aerodynamic efficiency to meet the ambitious performance targets set for the car.

 Chief engineer of the Skyline GT-R R34, Kazutoshi Mizuno (also known as Mr. GT-R), spearheaded the mechanical aspects of development.
-Mizuno initially rejected the project, due to the directive to work and built on the outdated FM platform.
+Mizuno initially rejected the project, due to the directive to build the car on the outdated FM platform.
 Mizuno expressed his reservations, stating, "I could not make a world-class performance car from this platform as Ghosn requested."
-In April 2003, he constructed a Infiniti G35 based—GT-R prototype on an advanced iteration of the FM platform known as the Premium Midship (PM) platform.
+In April 2003, he constructed a Infiniti G35 based GT-R prototype on an advanced iteration of the FM platform known as the Premium Midship (PM) platform.
 Mizuno was then granted the full development authority and was designated as the chief engineer of the GT-R. At the 2003 Tokyo Motor Show, Ghosn confirmed that the production version would debut in the fall of 2007.
 Subsequently, the prototype underwent refinement at Lotus Engineering, focusing on enhancing chassis rigidity and revising suspension geometry to align with the car's performance goals.